-Wiggle (camera shake) is one of the most common, easy to remember After Effects expression and is applied to the position property of a layer. wiggle(x,y) where x and y are in digits, x stands for a number of times you want the layer to wiggle and y stands for the number of frames in which you want that layer to move.
+Wiggle(x,y) where x and y are in digits, x stands for the number of times you want the layer to wiggle, and y stands for the number of frames in which you want that layer to move.

-Adding the expression wiggle(10,20) to the position property of a layer will randomly wiggle it 10 times in every 20 frames interval.
+Adding the expression wiggle(10,20) to the position property of a layer will randomly wiggle it 10 times every 20 frames interval.

 To begin with, we need to apply the wiggle expression to the position property of the layer.